harbya/Getting-and-Cleaning-Data-Course-Project/README.md

 The run_analysis.R script performs the following tasks:

+* --Creates data frames with the training data.
 * --Merges the training and the test sets to create one data set.
 * --Extracts only the measurements on the mean and standard deviation for each measurement.
 * --Uses descriptive activity names to name the activities in the data set